dartist/redis_client/README.md

 This will be made available on the Dart Package Manager when its ready, until then you can easily make use of this library by adding it as a submodule at your projects root:

     git submodule add git@github.com:mythz/DartRedisClient.git vendor/RedisClient

-Note: you can pull future updates on the client with a git pull in the submodule directory, e.g:

     cd vendor/RedisClient
+    git submodule init
+    git submodule update

+Then you can pull future project updates with a git pull in the submodule directory, e.g:

     git pull origin master

 If you prefer not to add a submodule you can just copy these files into the same directory: